Malytherin/Microbiome_JournalClub/README.md

  # GitHub Links

  ### Get GitHub and GitHub Desktop!
  Make your life easier and keep track of all your edits and different versions of your code with GitHub.
-Make it _even easier_ by using GitHub Desktop (think of it like One Drive but for your code!).
+Make it _even easier_ by using GitHub Desktop!

  [Sign up for a GitHub account](https://github.com/join) and [Get the desktop version](https://desktop.github.com/)